ae4sri/contributable-pokedex/README.md

 ## Queries
 ### search
-Given any amount of parameters, return the Pokemon filtered out using those parameters.
+Given any amount of the specified parameters, return the Pokemon filtered out using the non-empty parameters.

 ### numOfPokemon
 Return the number of Pokemon in the database.